top of page

 Hadum Mosque is a must-see for anyone exploring Gjakova’s cultural roots.
 Visitors come to admire its Ottoman architecture, view its rare interior frescoes, and experience the serenity of its walled courtyard.
 It’s ideal for those interested in religious history, Islamic art, and heritage preservation.

-Tech: Clay jars in a dome for acoustics.
+Tech: Clay jars in the dome for acoustics.

 Art: "Albanian Baroque" landscapes.